ldynia/workshop-github-fundamentals/README.md

     [![GitHub Pages](assets/img/git/tabs_settings.png)](https://github.com/ldynia/flask-sherlock/settings)
     [![Github Pages](assets/img/git/settings_pages.png)](https://github.com/ldynia/flask-sherlock/settings/pages)

 1. Click `Choose a theme` button and select `Cayman` theme (I like it the most) then click `Select theme` button.
-Finally, copy and paste below content into the interface that you see.
+Finally, copy and paste below content into the interface that you see, or into `docs/index.md`

     ~~~
     ## Sherlock